ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ....
 ```

-The steps to encrypt passwords/keys used in all Playbooks is the following:
+The manual steps to encrypt passwords/keys used in all Playbooks is the following:

 1. Edit content `var/vault.yml` file specifying your own values for each of the key/password/secret specified.